Menu Close

 Key concept: Chemical reaction gives us the mole ratio of the reactants and products.

-Want to learn more about mole concept and stoichiometry?
+Want to learn more about mole concept and stoichiometry and other topics in O Level Chemistry?

 error: Content is protected !!